-- (i) Students awaiting a decision regarding the award of a scholarship, traineeship, etc., must enrol during the appropriate enrolment period, but they may apply in writing for an extension of time in which they produce their scholarship (etc.) vouchers. - (ii) All such applicants will be granted a provisional extension of time for the presentation of their scholarship vouchers, etc., until 22nd March, 1963, subject to the conditions set out in sub-paragraph (iv) below.
+Students awaiting a decision regarding the award of a scholarship or traineeship, etc., may apply in person or by post, as above, for an extension of time in which to produce their award vouchers.
+If their application is approved they will be granted a provisional extension of time until the end of the second week of lectures (20th March, 1964).